-Saudi Arabian Airlines expects U.S. laptop ban to be lifted by July 19: SPA
+Saudi Arabian Airlines hopes U.S. will lift laptop ban by July 19: SPA

-DUBAI Saudi Arabian Airlines (Saudia) expects the in-cabin ban on laptops and other large electronics on direct flights to the United States to be lifted by July 19, state news agency SPA reported on Tuesday.
+DUBAI (Reuters) - Saudi Arabian Airlines, known as Saudia, expects the in-cabin ban on laptops and other large electronics on its direct flights to the United States to be lifted by July 19, state news agency SPA reported on Tuesday.

+But U.S. authorities said it was too early to say whether the carrier would satisfy the new requirements.

-The airline is working with the country's civil aviation authority, GACA, to implement new security measures for U.S.-bound flights announced by the U.S. Department of Homeland Security last week, according to the report.
+The airline is working with the country's civil aviation authority, GACA, to implement new security measures for U.S.-bound flights announced by the U.S. Department of Homeland Security last week, according to the SPA report.

+David Lapan, a spokesman for the U.S. Department of Homeland Security, said in an email it was too early to confirm Saudia's compliance.

 Saudia flies to the United States from airports in Jeddah and Riyadh.